 Good diabetic sneakers are rare gems!
-Have a quick look at the classic diabetic footwear companies’ websites and you’ll understand.
-Old fashion, ugly, leather and velcro house shoes.
-Athletic performant shoes for diabetics?
+Have a quick look at the classic diabetic footwear companies’ websites, and you’ll understand.
+Old-fashioned, ugly, leather, and velcro house shoes dominate the selection.
+Athletic performant shoes for people with diabetes?
 Almost nothing.

-As usual, I’ve conducted my own investigation and interviewed podiatrists, diabetes nurses, and diabetic patients about the best sneakers for people living with diabetes and/or neuropathy.
-Here are the 7 sneakers that were most recommended (by far!):
+As usual, I’ve conducted my investigation and interviewed podiatrists, diabetes nurses, and diabetic patients about the best sneakers for people with diabetes and neuropathy.
+Here are the seven sneakers that were most recommended (by far!):

 Orthofeet is USA’s #1 orthopedic footwear company for people living with diabetes and neuropathy foot problems.
-Its shoes are designed by foot experts, extremely comfortable, very protective, premium quality, durable, and recommended by podiatrists.
+Foot experts design its shoes, extremely comfortable, protective, premium quality, durable, and recommended by podiatrists.
 The Sprint Tie-less is the company’s most sold diabetic sneaker model for men.
-It’s been on the market for years, and customers have always been grateful in their reviews.
+It’s been on the market for years, and customers have always been grateful for its reviews.

-The design is absolutely non-binding and made to avoid any pressure point on your feet while promoting an improved blood flow.
+The design is non-binding and made to avoid any pressure points on your feet while promoting improved blood flow.
 The toe box is wide enough so your toes can move.
-The shoe interior is entirely foam-padded and seam-free, preventing blisters and skin irritation.
-They come with Orthofeet’s premium orthotic insoles offering strong arch support, unsurpassed cushioning and great shock absorption, as well as fitting spacers so you can find the perfect customisable fit.
+The shoe interior is foam-padded and seam-free, preventing blisters and skin irritation.
+They come with Orthofeet’s premium orthotic insoles offering strong arch support, unsurpassed cushioning and excellent shock absorption, and fitting spacers so you can find the perfect customizable fit.

-The innovative tie-less lace system allows you to fasten, unfasten and tighten your sneakers very easily, which is quite valuable if you have difficulties bending down.
-The additional heel straps provide a good rear foot support for an overall excellent foot stability.
+The innovative tie-less lace system allows you to fasten, unfasten and tighten your sneakers very quickly, which is immensely valuable if you have difficulties bending down.
+The additional heel straps provide good rear foot support for excellent foot stability.

-Orthofeet is a trustable branding and offers 60-days wear test so you can send your sneakers back if you don’t like them!
+Orthofeet is a trustable brand and offers a 60-day wear test, so you can send your sneakers back if you don’t like them!

 Orthofeet offers a selection of 10+ orthopedic sneakers for men living with diabetes and neuropathy foot problems.

 Again, Orthofeet wins the match in the women’s sneakers category.
-The orthopedic footwear company offers no less than 10 models of diabetic sneakers for women, from which the Coral Stretch Knit is the best seller.
+The orthopedic footwear company offers no less than ten models of diabetic sneakers for women, among which the Coral Stretch Knit is the best seller.
 These trainers are professionally created to provide ultimate comfort to sore and sensitive feet.
-They’re ideal for women suffering diabetes-related foot problems or neuropathy.
+They’re ideal for women suffering from diabetes-related foot problems or neuropathy.

-The fabric is entirely stretchable and the design is non-binding at all.
-It’s a non-constricting footwear that helps promote your blood circulation, which is particularly important if you have neuropathy.
-The interior is very protective, foam-padded and seamless, so there’s no friction on your skin.
+The fabric is entirely stretchable, and the design is non-binding at all.
+It’s non-constricting footwear that helps promote your blood circulation, which is particularly important if you have neuropathy.
+The interior is very protective, foam-padded, and seamless, so there’s no friction on your skin.

 There’s extra cushioning under the heel for better shock absorption and foot motion.
-The included premium insoles are removable so you can also insert your own orthotics.
-They provide good anatomical arch support, as well as several layers of cushioning.
+The included premium insoles are removable so that you can insert your orthotics.
+They provide good anatomical arch support and several layers of cushioning.
 These sneakers also come with removable fitting spacers to help you find the perfect fit.

-Last but not least, the company offers a 60-days wear test as well as free returns and 100% money-back guarantee.
+Last but not least, the company offers a 60-day wear test, free returns, and a 100% money-back guarantee.